ABHISHEK-ALGO/H-R-ANALYTICS/README.md

 HR Department owns the data and uses it to predict employee turnover.
 Employee turnover refers to the total number of workers who leave a company over a certain time period.

-As the Data Analyst assigned to the HR Department, I have been asked to find
+As the ML developer assigned to the HR Department, I have been asked to find

 - <b>Part 1: Targeted Insights</b>